 Dr. Neal Womack

-Dr. Neal Womack, DVM, has practiced veterinary medicine in Albany since 1996 and founded Lake Country Veterinary Service in 2003, and is co-owner of the clinic.
-He thrives under pressure and loves creating a positive outcome in difficult situations.
 In 1992, Dr. Womack graduated from North Carolina State with a Doctorate in Veterinary Medicine.
 Before attending veterinary school, Dr. Neal Womack graduated from the University of North Carolina, Chapel Hill with a Bachelor of Arts degree in English.
-Dr. Neal Womack has southern roots that lead back to Missouri where he was born and raised.
-He enjoys hunting, fishing, and gardening on his days off.
-He describes his pet situation as “a house of misfits.”

 Dr. Sam Beech

 Dr. Sam Beech has been with Lake Country Veterinary Service since May of 2019.
-He is a graduate of the University of MN for both his undergraduate work, as well as his veterinary degree.
-His favorite part of veterinary medicine is working both in large and small animal services, and being able to be involved in the variety of care offered to our patients throughout the day.
-From surgical care, to anesthesia, preventive medicine and pet behaviors, his day is filled with challenges he enjoys.
-Dr. Sam is Fear Free Certified.
-In his spare time, Dr. Beech enjoys spending time with his wife and their two dogs - Nala, a 6 year old Shih Tzu-Bichon mix that his wife rescued in college, and Willow, a 6 month old black lab, who is full of energy and is gearing up for pheasant and duck hunting.
-Dr. Beech has greatly enjoyed training both dogs, as they are true companions in the Beech household.
-Outside of the clinic, you may also find Dr. Beech hunting, fishing, golfing, or watching sports.
+He is a graduate of the University of MN for both his undergraduate work as well as his veterinary degree.
+His favorite part of veterinary medicine is working in both large and small animal services and being involved in the variety of care offered to our patients throughout the day.
+From surgical care to anesthesia, preventive medicine, and pet behaviors, his day is filled with challenges he enjoys.

 Dr. Wendy Womack